 Normally animal products are considered to be rich in dietary protein.
 And if you are vegetarian and vegan you may struggle to find a good source of protein that will be adequate for your dietary requirement.
 But there are plenty of such proteins that are plant products only.

 However, in the research study findings, it is evident that plant proteins have more fibers and nutrients.
-So these proteins are healthier as compared to animal protein products.
+So these plant-based proteins are healthier as compared to animal protein products.

 Also, read a similar post on High Protein Breakfast Recipes on the blog.